irisqzheng/Snakegame/README.md

 # SnakeGame
-A snake game witten in pure javascript.
+A snake game written in pure javascript.
 Use w, s, a, d to control direction and space to pause.